NatLibFi/RecordManager/README.md

 - Required PHP packages for polygon simplification in NominatimGeocoder (optional):

-      yum install geos-php
+      yum install geos geos-php

-  With PHP 7 a recent version from https://git.osgeo.org/gogs/geos/php-geos may be required.
+  With PHP 7 a recent version from https://git.osgeo.org/gogs/geos/php-geos may be required, and it will require `yum install geos-devel` to compile.

 - Required pecl modules: mongo

       yum install gcc make
       pecl install mongo

 - Add the extension=mongo.so line to /etc/php.d/mongo.ini

 - Required Pear modules: HTTP_Request2